Experience shows that many companies do not include their business partners in their compliance program. This is a highly risky omission.

 Eckart Achauer

-Eckart Achauer, studied law and business administration, postgraduate studies to become a Master of Business Administration (MBA).
-In-service training to become a European Quality Manager (DGQ), a mediator specialising in business mediation and a Certified Compliance Manager (TÜV).
+Eckart Achauer, studied law and business administration, postgraduate studies leading to a Master of Business Administration (MBA).
+In-service training as a European Quality Manager (DGQ), mediator specializing in business mediation, and Certified Compliance Manager (TÜV).

-As a consultant and managing director of various consulting companies, Mr Achauer has specialised thematically in organisational and process optimisation as well as in the development and implementation of management systems - quality management, risk and compliance management.
+As a consultant and managing director of various consulting firms, Mr. Achauer has specialized in organizational and process optimization as well as the development and implementation of management systems—quality management, risk and compliance management.

-At Senator Executive Search Partners, Mr Achauer is responsible for the area of compliance management.
-Within the scope of compliance audits, he analyses their organisational "compliance fitness", he sensitises and trains the management, executives and employees and supports the companies in setting up and implementing individual compliance management systems.
+At Senator Executive Search Partners, Mr. Achauer is responsible for compliance management.
+As part of compliance audits, he analyzes their organizational "compliance fitness," raises awareness and trains management, executives, and employees, and supports companies in setting up and implementing individual compliance management systems.
 In doing so, he always takes into account the specific risk situation of the companies.
-Due to his many years of experience as a manager and consultant, he is very familiar with the entrepreneurial challenges from practice.
+Thanks to his many years of experience as a manager and consultant, he is very familiar with the practical challenges of business.

 Find your dream job now!